pymupdf/PyMuPDF/docs/page.rst

       PDF only: Modify the specified link.
 The parameter must be a (modified) **original item** of :meth:`getLinks()` (see below).
 The reason for this is the dictionary's *"xref"* key, which identifies the PDF object to be changed.

       :arg dict linkdict: the link to be modified.

+   .. method:: get_label()

+      *(New in v1.18.6)*

+      PDF only: Return the label for the page.

+      :rtype: str

+      :returns: the label string like "vii" for Roman numbering or "" if not defined.

    .. method:: getLinks()